-Crying Vessel is Slade Templeton and Basil Oberli from Switzerland, and they have been making my days musically this past week.
+Crying Vessel is Slade Templeton and Basil Oberli from Switzerland, and they have been making my days with their music this past week.
 Their fourth album A Beautiful Curse has dropped October 13th, and is since playing on repeat on my iTunes.

 For his fourth major release, front man Slade decided to leave the Trip-Hop trails of the first three albums.
 Instead, he takes us back to the darker episodes of 80s synth-wave music, evoking the spirit of the likes of Depeche Mode and The Cure.
 I’ve been listening to a lot of electronic dance music lately, so A Beautiful Curse came as a welcome surprise.